hanmow/hanmow.github.io/_pages/about.md

 # Education
  [2017 -- 2023] Ph.D. in Economcis, University of Hong Kong\
- [2016 -- 2017] M.Sc. in Economics, The Hong Kong University of Science and Technology\
+ [2016 -- 2017] M.Sc. in Economics, Hong Kong University of Science and Technology\
  [2012 -- 2016] B.Sc.(Hons) in Computing Mathematics, City University of Hong Kong